Faris-Abuali/Faris-Abuali/README.md

   </a>
 </div>

-- 🌱 I’m currently learning **React in depth with TypeScript, Redux Saga, React Query, React-table, and React Design Patterns**
+- 🌱 I’m currently learning **React in depth with TypeScript, Saga, React Query, React-table, and React Design Patterns**

 - 📫 How to reach me **Faris-Abuali@outlook.com**